Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{proof} By symmetry, we can assume that $\alpha$ and $\beta$ share a bottom endpoint (so that $\tar(\beta)=\src(\alpha)$), and we assume that the two arcs cross in their interiors.
-We will argue that there is a nonzero map from $S$ to $T$, violating the definition of a semibrick pair.
+\begin{proof} By symmetry, we can assume that $\alpha$ and $\beta$ share a bottom endpoint (so that $\tar(\beta)=\src(\alpha)$).
+We will argue that there is a nonzero map from $S$ to $T$, and so $S \sqcup T[1]$ is not a semibrick pair.
 Without loss of generality, we may take the bottom endpoint to be the lowest one, labeled by $1$.
 Observe that neither $\alpha$ nor $\beta$ has its top endpoint at $2$ (otherwise they could be drawn so that they do not cross).

 Let $k$ be the smallest node such that $\alpha$ and $\beta$ pass on different sides of $k$.
 (Such a $k$ exists because otherwise the two arcs can be drawn so that they never intersect in their interiors.)
-We break into two cass: In the first case, $\alpha$ passes on the right side of $k$ and $\beta$ passes on the left.
+We break into two cases: In the first case, $\alpha$ passes on the right side of $k$ and $\beta$ passes on the left.
 In this case, we can draw $\alpha$ and $\beta$ so that they do not intersect anywhere in their support along the vertices $1,2, \ldots k$.
 When we do this, $\alpha$ lies strictly to the right of $\beta$.
 Let $\gamma$ be the subarc of $\alpha$ with endpoints $1$ and $k$.
 From our construction, $\gamma$ is also a subarc of $\beta$.
 Indeed, $\gamma$ is a predecessor closed subarc of $\alpha$ and a successor closed subarc of $\beta$.
 Thus, there exists a brick $M_\gamma$ such that $S$ maps onto $M_\gamma$ and $M_\gamma$ maps into $T$, giving rise to a nonzero homomorphism from $S$ to $T$.
 Therefore, the first case is impossible.

 In the second case, $\alpha$ passes on the left side of $k$ and $\beta$ passes on the right side.
 Since the two arcs intersect in their interiors, there exists a node $j>k$ such that $\alpha$ does not pass to the left of $j$ and $\beta$ does not pass to the right side of $j$.
-Take $j$ to be as small as possible (and still greater than $k$).
+Take $j$ to be as small as possible (and still greater than~$k$).
 Set $j'$ to be the largest element in the set

 Note that $j'$ exists because this set is not empty ($k$ is a member).

 Now consider the subarc $\gamma'$ of $\alpha$ with endpoints $j'$ and $j$.
 For any point $i$ between $j'$ and $j$, if $\alpha$ passes to the left of $i$ then $\beta$ must also pass to the left (by the definition of $j'$).
 If $\alpha$ passes to the right side of $i$ then $\beta$ must also pass to the right (by the definition of $j$).
 Therefore $\gamma'$ is also a subarc of $\beta$.
 Indeed, $\gamma'$ is a predecessor closed subarc of $\alpha$ and a successor closed subarc of $\beta$.
 As in the previous case, there is a nonzero homomorphism from $S$ to $T$. \end{proof}